-Windows 10 version 20H2 is the eleventh feature update for the desktop operating system from Microsoft, and it won’t be a significant update.
-Instead, it’ll be an incremental release that will be delivered as a monthly update, similar to a service pack like version 1909.
+Windows 10 20H2, October 2020 Update, is the tenth feature update for the desktop operating system from Microsoft, and it won’t be a significant update.
+Instead, it’ll be an incremental release that will be delivered as a monthly update, similar to a service pack, like version 1909.

 The update will be available for devices already running Windows 10 version 2004, and it won’t required reinstallation.
 However, if you’ll be upgrading from an older version (such as November 2019 Update or May 2019 Update), then the process to upgrade to version 20H2 won’t change, and full reinstallation will be required.

-Although Microsoft is now changing the version name scheme to reflect the year and part of the calendar that the update will available, the company will continue to use friendly names to communicate with consumers.
-This means that you can expect version 20H2 referred as the “October 2020 Update” or “November 2020 Update,” depending when the update releases.
+Although Microsoft is changing the version name scheme to reflect the year and part of the calendar that the update will available, the company will continue to use friendly names to communicate with consumers.
+In this case, the version will be known as the “October 2020 Update.”